openSVM/agave/docs/src/implemented-proposals/ed_overview/ed_validation_client_economics/ed_vce_state_validation_protocol_based_rewards.md

 ![](/img/p_inflation_schedule_ranges_w_comments.png)

-In the above graph, the average values of the range are identified to illustrate the contribution of each parameter.
-From these simulated _Inflation Schedules_, we can also project ranges for token issuance over time.
+i-in the above gwaph, 🥺 the avewage vawues of the wange awe identified t-to iwwustwate the contwibution of each pawametew. >_< fwom these simuwated _infwation s-scheduwes_, ʘwʘ we can awso pwoject w-wanges fow t-token issuance o-ovew time. (˘ω˘)

 ![](/img/p_total_supply_ranges.png)

-Finally we can estimate the _Staked Yield_ on staked SOL, if we introduce an additional parameter, previously discussed, _% of Staked SOL_:
+finawwy w-we can estimate t-the _staked y-yiewd_ on staked s-sow, (✿oωo) if we intwoduce an additionaw pawametew, (///ˬ///✿) p-pweviouswy discussed, rawr x3 _% o-of staked s-sow_:

 $$
-\%~\text{SOL Staked} = \frac{\text{Total SOL Staked}}{\text{Total Current Supply}}
+\%~\text{sow s-staked} = \fwac{\text{totaw s-sow staked}}{\text{totaw cuwwent suppwy}}
 $$

-In this case, because _% of Staked SOL_ is a parameter that must be estimated (unlike the _Inflation Schedule_ parameters), it is easier to use specific _Inflation Schedule_ parameters and explore a range of _% of Staked SOL_.
-For the below example, we’ve chosen the middle of the parameter ranges explored above:
+in this case, because _% of s-staked sow_ is a pawametew that must be estimated (unwike the _infwation scheduwe_ pawametews), i-it is easiew to use specific _infwation scheduwe_ pawametews and e-expwowe a wange o-of _% of staked s-sow_. -.- fow the bewow exampwe, ^^ we’ve c-chosen the middwe of the pawametew w-wanges e-expwowed above:

-- _Initial Inflation Rate_: 8%
+- _initiaw infwation wate_: 8%
-- _Disinflation Rate_: -15%
+- _disinfwation wate_: -15%
-- _Long-term Inflation Rate_: 1.5%
+- _wong-tewm infwation wate_: 1.5%

-The values of _% of Staked SOL_ range from 60% - 90%, which we feel covers the likely range we expect to observe, based on feedback from the investor and validator communities as well as what is observed on comparable Proof-of-Stake protocols.
+t-the vawues of _% of staked sow_ w-wange fwom 60% - 90%, (⑅˘꒳˘) which we feew c-covews the wikewy w-wange we expect to obsewve, nyaa~~ based on feedback f-fwom the investow a-and vawidatow communities a-as weww as nyani i-is obsewved on compawabwe pwoof-of-stake pwotocows. /(^•ω•^)

 ![](/img/p_ex_staked_yields.png)

-Again, the above shows an example _Staked Yield_ that a staker might expect over time on the Solana network with the _Inflation Schedule_ as specified.
-This is an idealized _Staked Yield_ as it neglects validator uptime impact on rewards, validator commissions, potential yield throttling and potential slashing incidents.
-It additionally ignores that _% of Staked SOL_ is dynamic by design - the economic incentives set up by this _Inflation Schedule_.
+again, (U ﹏ U) the above shows an e-exampwe _staked y-yiewd_ that a stakew m-might expect ovew time on t-the sowana nyetwowk w-with the _infwation scheduwe_ a-as specified. 😳😳😳 this is an ideawized _staked yiewd_ as it nyegwects vawidatow uptime i-impact on wewawds, >w< v-vawidatow commissions, XD potentiaw yiewd thwottwing a-and potentiaw s-swashing incidents. o.O it additionawwy ignowes that _% of staked s-sow_ is dynamic by design - the economic incentives set up by this _infwation s-scheduwe_. mya

-### Adjusted Staking Yield
+### adjusted staking yiewd

-A complete appraisal of earning potential from staking tokens should take into account staked _Token Dilution_ and its impact on staking yield.
-For this, we define _adjusted staking yield_ as the change in fractional token supply ownership of staked tokens due to the distribution of inflation issuance.
-I.e. the positive dilutive effects of inflation.
+a compwete a-appwaisaw o-of eawning potentiaw fwom staking tokens shouwd take into account s-staked _token d-diwution_ and its impact on staking yiewd. 🥺 fow this, ^^;; we define _adjusted s-staking yiewd_ as the c-change in fwactionaw token suppwy ownewship of staked tokens due t-to the distwibution of infwation i-issuance. :3 i.e. t-the positive diwutive effects of i-infwation.
+(U ﹏ U)

-We can examine the _adjusted staking yield_ as a function of the inflation rate and the percent of staked tokens on the network.
-We can see this plotted for various staking fractions here:
+we can examine the _adjusted s-staking y-yiewd_ as a function o-of the infwation wate and t-the pewcent of s-staked tokens on the nyetwowk.
+OwO we can see this p-pwotted fow vawious s-staking fwactions h-hewe:

 ![](/img/p_ex_staked_dilution.png)